zengtianli/lazygit/b.md

-this is from new
+ben this is from new
 aa.md
 b.md
 c.md
 d.md
-readme.new
+ben new readme.new